GoInterject/GoInterject.github.io/wAbout/Report-Library-Basics.md

 **Step 3:** Double-clicking on a link opens the report and keeps the Report Library open, while single-clicking the **Open Link** button will open the selected report and close Report Library

-For how to add or change files in the Report Library, please check out [Lab Create: Updating the Report Library](/wGetStarted/L-Create-UpdatingReportLibrary) .
+For how to add or change files in the Report Library, please check out [Report Library Links](/wAbout/ReportLibraryLinks.html) .

 ## Related Links